Applicability

 - Create a model and implement basic CRUD operations.

-- Run the program and verify the results.
+- Run the application and verify the results.

 Step 1: Obtain the connection string of OceanBase Database